diyefi/Puma-HowTo/doc/spin1/using_bom.md

 ### BOM Configuration Overview

 Configuring the BOM has been the tricky part.
 A spread sheet has been created that is tabbed with the various different sub circuits contained on the Puma PCB.
-The spread sheet can also be viewed here
-TODO (link to new BOM as web page?? )

-The BOM is presented in two forms an Excel spreadsheet that can be opened in OpenOffice too and a webpage located [here]
+The spread sheet can also be viewed as a [web  BOM].
+Alternatively the BOM can be [downloaded](http://puma.freeems.org/preston.bom/PumaBom-WithMods-Element14.xlsx) as an Excel spreadsheet that can be opened also in OpenOffice.

 *Git users download the [BOM here].*

-### Setting up the parameters
+#### Setting up the parameters

-/-- 128x128 img/placeholder_image.png "Screen shot of the configurable area of the BOM"
+/-- 337x260 img/placeholder_image.png "Screen shot of the configurable area of the BOM"

 Place details about how to use the BOM.